AFCEN’s international activities are strongly focused on the five key objectives below:

 Empowered by its long tradition as a major force in the nuclear codes sector in several countries, and as part of its determination to continually incorporate industry best practice and local regulations for its code users, AFCEN is naturally involved in the harmonization programs either set up by international organizations or created at its own initiative.

 For example, AFCEN contributes to the objectives of harmonizing mechanical codes as set forth in the multinational design evaluation program (MDEP) implemented by the Safety Authorities in the main countries using nuclear energy.

 Similarly, AFCEN is represented in the “Codes & Standards” task force of the working group (formed by the World Nuclear Association WNA, which includes industry’s main players) on cooperation in reactor design evaluation and licensing (CORDEL).

-Furthermore, at the European level, AFCEN has taken the initiative to create a workshop within the European Committee for Standardization (CEN) to bring the various European stakeholders together and thereby anticipate needs for codes.
+Furthermore, at the European level, AFCEN has undertaken a workshop within the European Committee for Standardization (CEN) to bring the various European stakeholders together and thereby anticipate needs for codes.

-In the same spirit, AFCEN’s members are active in various standardization bodies on a European (CEN / CENELEC) and international level (ISO / IEC).
+In the same spirit, AFCEN’s members are active in various standardization bodies at European (CEN / CENELEC) and international level (ISO / IEC).

-WNA created the Cordel working group (Cooperation in Design Evaluation and Licensing) in 2007 to stimulate dialogue between the international nuclear industry and safety authorities.
+WNA (World Nuclear Association) created the CORDEL working group (Cooperation in Reactor Design, Evaluation and Licensing) in 2007 to stimulate dialog between the international nuclear industry and Safety Authorities.

 AFCEN’s determination to rally Europe’s nuclear industry to a set of codes geared towards the needs of future nuclear projects in Europe has found a conducive framework for the development of its action with the 2007 creation of the Sustainable Nuclear Energy Technology Platform (SNETP).